 The Bombe and Colossus

 Turing is recognised for his work in 1939, at Bletchley Park, where he developed the initial design for an electro-mechanical programmable computer (the Bombe) to help decode the messages being sent by German’s via their enigma machines.
 Norman says: “Turing realised that although the Wrens, very, very bright ladies who could all solve Times crosswords and play chess, knew how to do it, they were human beings and human beings aren’t as fast as electronics.”
 He adds: “The machine was on the edge of being a computer.
-It was a one-time thing, it wasn’t really programmable, but its job was to help these Wrens decode.”
+It was a one-time thing, it wasn’t really programmable, its job was to do one thing, to help these Wrens decode.”

 Norman describes how Turing turned to Dollis Hill, the Post Office research centre, which would later move to Martlesham, for their electronics expertise: “The combination of Turing, on the one hand, and the people at Dollis Hill, on the other, produced firstly the Bombes and then the big one Colossus.”

-Norman on Post-war Manchester and Cambridge
+Norman on Post-War Manchester and Cambridge

 After the war, Manchester and Cambridge became the UK’s two main centres of computing, with the development of various machines at Manchester including the Manchester Baby, and the EDSAC at Cambridge, where Norman was studying mathematics.
 Norman went into the Cambridge maths lab in 1956 where he says the EDSAC was “running absolutely superbly, we were writing programmes until the steam came out of our pens.”

 Norman’s first encounter with computers happened while working at the Admiralty where he did some patchboard programming on an electro-mechanical machine.
 He explains: “If you regarded those as computers, which they very, very basically were, I was probably the first student to have already done some programming before I got up to Cambridge.
-But when I got there, and then I realised that EDSAC was up and running and so forth, I just told everybody about it.”
+But when I got there, and discovered that EDSAC was up and running and so forth, I just told everybody about it.”
 Unfortunately, his fellow mathematics students didn’t share Norman’s excitement, he adds: “We were three or four mathematicians at Trinity Hall then, and even they couldn’t grab the excitement that there was to be able to solve different equations at high speed and get answers out in no time was heady stuff.”

 Norman on Maurice Wilkes

-Pres Eckert and EDVAC
+Pres Eckert and ENIAC